 Upper San Juan Rafting Expedition

-All prepped and packed, the group departs Deer Hill Basecamp on Day 3 for the river launch in Bluff, UT.
-They will spend their days on the river, rafting class I and II+ rapids through the sinuous canyon, exploring the ancient ruins of Ancestral Puebloan cliff dwellings, and enjoying the view from the tops of ridges that overlook southeastern Utah’s stunning landscape.
+All prepped and packed, the group departs Deer Hill Basecamp on Day 3 for the river launch at Sand Island, Utah.
+They will spend their days on the river, rafting class I and II+ rapids through the deep and sinuous sandstone canyons, exploring side channels, and hiking to overlook points high up the canyon walls.
 Participants learn to read the river, paddle a raft and inflatable kayaks, and even have the opportunity to try the oar rig.
 After each day of boating, the group makes camp on a sandy beach where they will prepare dinner, and enjoy the scenery.

 Service in the Navajo Nation